 - Career Advising

 - Career Events

 - Major and Career Exploration

-- · Resumé and Cover Letter Reviews
+- Resumé and Cover Letter Reviews

 - Interviewing Techniques and Practice

 - Career Assessments

 - Career Workshops and Webinars

 - Hands-on Learning Opportunities

 - Job and Internship Search Strategies

 - Employer Information Sessions

 - · On-campus Interviews

 - Job and Internship Postings

 - Test Preparation for Grad School Applications

 - Personal Statement Assistance

 - Connection to Service Opportunities

 - Networking Tips

-- · Virtual Services and Resources
+- Virtual Services and Resources

 - Professional Mentoring

-Many veteran friendly employers actively recruit in Handshake, ASU's online career and internship portal.
+Handshake is ASU's online career and internship portal.
 In addition to the resources below, this office is available to assist you virtually and in-person with a variety of career-related topics, including job and internship search strategies, resumé writing, interviewing and career exploration.
-To meet with a Career Advisor, students can log into Handshake to schedule an in-person or virtual appointment.
+To meet with a Career Advisor, students can log into Handshake to schedule an in-person or virtual appointment.[RS1]